 Gene Coleman is a composer, musician and director.
-Winner of the 2013 Berlin Prize for Music, he has created over 70 works for various instrumentation and media.
+A 2014 Guggenheim Fellow and recipient of the 2013 Berlin Prize for Music, he has created over 70 works for various instrumentation and media.
 Innovative use of sound, image, space and time allows Coleman to create work that expands our understanding of the world.
 Since 2001 his work has focused on the global transformation of culture and music’s relationship with other media, such as architecture, video and dance.
 He studied painting, music and film making at the School of the Art Institute of Chicago, where his principle teachers included legendary experimental film artists Stan Brakhage and Ernie Gehr, as well as Robert Snyder (music) and Barbara Rossi (painting).

 In the area of improvised music, he has played in concert with many important musicians, including Evan Parker, Derek Bailey, Roscoe Mitchell, William Parker, Taku Sugimoto, Kevin Drumm, Yuji Takahashi, Theo Bleckmann, the group Ossatura and many others.
 He has recorded with Jim O’Rourke and Mats Gustaffson for the Okka Disc label, music by Anthony Braxton and Gulliermo Gregorio for the Hat Art label and three CDs for Leo Records with John Wolf Brennan.
 Coleman has also recorded and performed with the experimental rock group Gastr del Sol, as well as several projects with Jim O’Rourke and the minimalist composer Tony Conrad.
 In 2004 the CD “Storobo Imp.” was released — a collection of improvisations with guitarist Uchihashi Kazuhisa on the False Walls label.
 The German label GROB released “Concert in St. Louis” (with Coleman, Otomo Yoshihide, Sachiko M. and Franz Hautzinger) in October 2004.
 His 2006 CD with Lebanese musician Raed Yassin (“The Adventures of Nabil Fawzi”) was highly praised in the influential British magazine The Wire.
 2010 saw the release of his first recording with the Italian group Ossatura and the cellist Marina Peterson, which also received a great review in The Wire.